 These links will take parents to short screencasts that demonstrate what BLEND looks like from the parent "observer" view.

 This page contains helpful BLEND (Canvas) guides in multiple languages.

-AISD staff began mailing packets on Monday, April 27 for Pre-K–eighth grades.
+AISD staff will begin mailing packets on Monday, April 27 for Pre-K–eighth grades.
 To reduce the number of people at curbside food distribution sites, learning packets will no longer be available at food sites.
 Food distribution will continue as usual.

 Students of families who qualify for free and reduced lunch will automatically receive these mailed packets.